-If you’ve been to a Sugar Land park recently, you might have noticed some long, green pieces of moss hanging from prominent trees.
-This moss, most often Spanish Moss or Ball Moss, may look like it is detrimental to the health of its tree, but Sugar Land Director of Parks and Recreation Joe Chesser said there’s no need to be worried.
+If you’ve driven around Sugar Land recently, you might have noticed some round clumps of moss like growth attached to tree limbs.
+This growth is known as Ball Moss, not to be confused with Spanish Moss, which is the long, green pieces of moss hanging from prominent trees.
+Neither type of moss is considered detrimental to the health of the tree, Sugar Land Director of Parks and Recreation Joe Chesser said.

 For more information about tree health, visit www.sugarlandtx.gov/trees.